 As we mentioned, every TBI is different.
 That factor combined with the sometimes latent effects of TBIs means that providing a single treatment pathway is virtually impossible.
 Mild TBIs often require no intervention or serious treatment and may resolve entirely on their own, while severe cases may necessitate expensive surgeries — sometimes on an emergency basis.
 Following a car accident involving a TBI, medical professionals may be able to provide advice.
 Still, there are few concrete ways of resolving the effects of a brain injury in the immediate aftermath.
 The unexplored nature of the brain makes predicting long-term effects very difficult.

 Finding Help If You’ve Suffered a TBI

 Unfortunately, TBIs often prove very disruptive to daily life.
 For some, their quality of life may never be quite the same as it was before the accident.
 Loss of income due to the injury and its effects could become a significant source of stress.
-If you were injured in a motorcycle, car, or truck accident and you are experiencing symptoms of TBI, consider consulting with the experienced team at HHJ Trial Attorneys today.
+If you were injured in a motorcycle, car, or truck accident and you are experiencing symptoms of TBI, consider consulting with the experienced brain injury lawyers at HHJ Trial Attorneys today.
 HHJ has handled many TBI cases and has successfully recovered millions of dollars for their clients .
 To find out more, please contact us today.